About the Trust

 What makes a Heritage Railway?

-Some heritage railways operate as profitable visitor attractions, others provide viable alternative public-transit options with or without government subsidy.
-Most are run as not-for-profit visitor attractions and educational experiences, often requiring financial and other assistance from support groups, volunteer workers, individual benefactors, associated charity organisations and grant-giving bodies.
+Most heritage railways are operated as not-for-profit visitor attractions and educational experiences, preserving transport and industrial heritage, often requiring financial and other assistance from support groups, volunteer workers, individual benefactors, associated charity organisations and grant-giving bodies.